guusj/books/Warbreaker_BrandonSanderson.md

 She needed to find a way to help Susebron.
 In doing so, perhaps she could bring him out from beneath the oppressive control of the priests.
 Then he might be able to do something to help her homeland.
 As she followed that line of thought, she almost missed a comment from below.
 It was spoken by one of the priests most strongly in favor of attacking.
 “Have you not heard of the Idrian agent who has been causing havoc in the city?” the priest asked.
 “The Idrians are preparing for the war! _They_ know that a conflict is inevitable and so they’ve begun to work against us!”
 Siri perked up. _Idrian agents in the city?_
 “Bah,” said another of the priests.
 “The ‘infiltrator’ you speak of is said to be a princess of the royal family.
 That’s obviously a story for the common people.
 Why would a princess come in secret to T’Telir?
-Theses stories are ridiculous and unfounded.”
+These stories are ridiculous and unfounded.”
 Siri grimaced.
 That, at least, was obviously true.
 Her sisters were not the types to come and work as “Idrian agents.”
-She smiled, imagining her softspoken monk of a sister—or even Vivenna in her prim outfits and stony attitude—coming to T’Telir in secret.
+She smiled, imagining her soft-spoken monk of a sister—or even Vivenna in her prim outfits and stony attitude—coming to T’Telir in secret.
 Part of her had a little trouble believing that Vivenna had really been intended to become Susebron’s bride.
 Starchy Vivenna?
 Having to deal with the exotic court and the wild costumes?
 Vivenna’s stoic coldness would never have coaxed Susebron out of his imperial mask.
 Vivenna’s obvious disapproval would have alienated her from gods like Lightsong.
 Vivenna would have hated wearing the beautiful dresses and would never have appreciated the colors and variety in the city.
 Siri might not have been ideal for the position, but she was slowly coming to realize that Vivenna hadn’t been a good choice either.
 A group of people was approaching along the walkway.
 Siri remained where she was; she was too distracted by her thoughts to pay much attention.
 “Are they talking about a relative of yours?” a voice asked.